No. 18 Texas Tech never trails in 85-73 win over No. 10 KU

 The loss snapped the Jayhawks' 16-game win streak against Texas Tech, and gave coach Bill Self's team two losses in the Phog in the same season for the first time since 2006-07.

-Everything went Texas Tech's way in the first half — every loose ball, rebound and extra possession — and coach Chris Beard's team began to grow in confidence with each passing minute.
+Everything went Texas Tech's way in the first half — every loose ball, rebound and extra possession — and Beard's team began to grow in confidence with each passing minute.

 Two sequences in particular summed up the first 20 minutes.